 We also maintain a defined contribution plan for U.K. employees, including any U.K.-based named executive officers, who satisfy certain eligibility requirements.
-All employees who participate in the plan receive an employer contribution, which is generally 3% contribution and in some cases may be up to 8%.
+During 2023, all employees who participate in the plan receive an employer contribution, which is generally 3% contribution, and in some cases may be up to 8%.